BBQ Chicken: From Grill to Table in Minutes

 - Bone-in, skin-on slices: Essential for flavor.
 The skin adds texture and helps with moisture retention.

-Cooking Temperature Counts
+Cooking Temperature Counts: Let’s

 Let’s now discuss cooking temperature.
 Chicken’s optimum range is 165°F (ca. 74°C).
 This temperature range guarantees both juicy meat and thorough cooking.
 An instant-read thermometer changes everything.
 Cooking loses its guesswork with it.